 Mr Kiddle and the children oversee the day to day running of the farm, which is home to a wide range of animals.
 From miniature Mediterranean donkeys, rare breed pigs, pygmy goats, a variety of chicken and duck breeds, dwarf rabbits, guinea pigs, chinchillas, turkeys and terrapins.

-A new addition to our farm is the Sensory garden which was built using grant money awarded to the farm from Tesco bags of help.
-The garden encompass senses such as smell, taste, sound and touch and adds another dimension to the resources we offer on the farm.
+A new addition to our farm is the Sensory garden that encompass senses such as smell, taste, sound and touch.
+The garden adds another dimension to the resources we offer on the farm.